ouspg/CryptoCourse/Week8Exercises/README.md

 ### Task 4.2.
 Downgrade attack and existing vulnerabilities

+The target website has some potential vulnerabilities.
 Give some examples how attacker can further use downgrade attack to compromise potentially otherwise secure system or client data.

+Find some proof of concept (PoC) code from GitHub or other place which could be potentially used to exploit identified vulnerabilities.
+Reference these with links.

 ### Task 4.3.
 Applying protection

  How TLS 1.3 is protecting from downgrade attacks?
 How is this better/is this different than previous mechanism ([RFC7507](https://tools.ietf.org/html/rfc7507))?

-> Return modified source code and answer the questions.
+> Return modified source code, answer the questions and provide required information.